Uniform in time weak propagation of chaos on the torus: Introduction

-where $\{X^i \}_{i \in \bN}$ are i.i.d. copies of \eqref{eq:MVSDE} and ` $\implies$ ' denotes weak convergence of random variables taking values in the space $C([0,T], (\bT^d)^k)$.
-The main reference in this direction is \cite{sznitman1991topics}, where propagation of chaos is proved by means of a coupling argument now known as `Sznitman's coupling'.
-The proof works under the same aforementioned Lipschitz property of $b$ (we refer to \cite{lacker18} for a similar analysis but under weaker assumptions) and yields a quantitative convergence estimate which we describe in the next paragraph.
+Asymptotically, any finite subset of particles becomes independent of each other.
+This phenomenon is known as \emph{propagation of chaos}.
+Precisely, on any finite time interval $[0,T]$ and, for any fixed $k \in \bN$, $ (Y^{1,N}, \ldots, Y^{k,N}) \implies (X^1, \ldots, X^k)$, as $N \to \infty,$ where $\{X^i \}_{i \in \bN}$ are i.i.d. copies of \eqref{eq:MVSDE} and ` $\implies$ ' denotes weak convergence on the space $C([0,T], (\bT^d)^k)$.
+The main reference in this direction is \cite{sznitman1991topics}, where propagation of chaos is proved by means of a coupling argument.
+The proof works for a jointly Lipschitz drift $b$ (w.r.t. ${\mathcal W}_1$ in the measure argument) and yields a quantitative convergence estimate which we describe in the next paragraph.
 Another result from \cite{sznitman1991topics} asserts that propagation of chaos is equivalent to weak convergence of the measure-valued random variables $(\mu^N_{t})_{0 \le t \le T}$ to the limiting laws $(\cL(X_{t}))_{0 \le t \le T}$.
-This paves the way for another approach based on compactness, the first step of which is to prove tightness of $(\pi^N_{t} := \rvlaw[ \mu^N_{t}] \in \mathcal P (\mathcal P (\bT^d)))_{0 \le t \le T}$ and then to identify the limit by showing that $(\pi^N_{t})_{0 \le t \le T}$ converges weakly to $(\delta_{\rvlaw[X_{t}]})_{0 \le t \le T}$.
-We refer the reader to \cite{gartner1988mckean,meleard1996asymptotic,sznitman1991topics} for classical results in this direction.
-For sure, this strategy of proof does not reveal quantitative bounds regarding the rate of convergence of \eqref{eq particles} to \eqref{eq:MVSDE}.
+This paves the way for another approach consisting in proving tightness of $(\pi^N_{t} := \rvlaw[ \mu^N_{t}] \in \mathcal P (\mathcal P (\bT^d)))_{0 \le t \le T}$, see \cite{gartner1988mckean,meleard1996asymptotic,sznitman1991topics}.
 4pt

-\textit{Strong versus weak errors in finite time.} The analysis of quantitative estimates of propagation of chaos, at least over a finite time horizon, may be divided into two categories: strong propagation of chaos and weak propagation of chaos.
-In the short review of the two that we provide below, we do not make any distinction between the Euclidean and toro\"idal settings.
-This is only when we come to the long time behaviour of both \eqref{eq particles} and \eqref{eq:MVSDE} that compactness of the torus makes a substantial difference.